quicwg/base-drafts/draft-ietf-quic-recovery.md

   was sent, a boolean indicating whether the packet is ack only, and a bytes field indicating the packet's size.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
-  A sent_packets data structure is maintained per packet number space, and ack processing only applies to a single space.
+  A sent_packets data structure is maintained per packet number space, and ACK processing only applies to a single space.

 ### Initialization